 While it's no secret that Carlton is home to some of Melbourne's finest Italian eateries, you may be surprised to learn that the neighbourhood is actually much more culturally diverse than you might have guessed.
 A wide variety of cuisines, from hearty Italian to high-quality Japanese, and everything in between, can be sampled in Carlton.

 The best restaurants in Carlton can be found along Lygon Street, not far from where it meets Elgin.
 Some of the best Italian restaurants in all of Melbourne can be found along this stretch of Lygon Street, which begins in the city's north and continues all the way south to Victoria Parade.

-Nearly all our favourite restaurants here are Italian, with a few notable exceptions such as Epocha and Abla's, the Lebanese institution cooking since 1979.
+Our favourite restaurants in this city are almost exclusively Italian, with a few notable exceptions including Epocha and Abla's, a Lebanese institution that has been serving food since 1979.

 Top Restaurants In Carlton, Melbourne

 Carlton, also known as Little Italy, is home to some of Melbourne's finest eateries.
 Carlton is perfect for any occasion: a romantic evening out, a family dinner, a leisurely lunch, or even just a quick bite to eat.

 The Carlton Wine Room reopened in February of 2018 after closing for two months to undergo renovations.
 Co-owner Andrew Joy, formerly the manager at Marion, and chef John Paul Twomey, formerly the founding head chef at Cutler & Co., the development chef for the McConnell group, and the head chef at Gilson in South Yarra, have moved into the historic 19th-century building.
 The building can be found at the intersection of the tree-lined streets of Drummond and Faraday.